ros2/ros2_documentation/source/Installation/_Install-Types.rst

 (Debian packages are exclusive to Ubuntu/Debian).

 **Building from source** is meant for developers looking to alter or explicitly omit parts of ROS 2's base.
+It is also recommended for platforms that don't support binaries.
+Building from source also gives you the option to install the absolute latest version of ROS 2.

 ..
 TODO: add reference to "General Install" instructions "...if you don't see your operating system"